Eurycheilichthys

-Eurycheilichthys is a small genus of armored catfishes native to South America.
+Eurycheilichthys is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the mailed catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+The catfishes in this genus are found in South America.

 Taxonomy

-Eurycheilus pantherinus was first described in 1992 by Roberto Esser dos Reis and Scott A. Schaefer.
+Eurycheilichthys was originally proposed as the genus Eurycheilus in 1992 by Roberto Esser dos Reis and Scott A. Schaefer when they described Eurycheilus pantherinus.
 However, Eurycheilus was preoccupied in fossil cephalopods, and therefore was replaced by Eurycheilichthys in 1993.
-E. limulus was described in 1998.
+A second species, E. limulus, was described in 1998, with more species described in 2017.

 Eurycheilichthys together with Pseudotocinclus, Microlepidogaster, Schizolecis, Otothyris and Pseudotothyris form a clade whose sister group is Epactionotus.

 Species

-There are currently nine recognized species in this genus: